GlaxoSmithKline set for lift in move to "core" EPS

 The big difference reflects the fact that massive legal costs were taken in 2010 related to the settlement of claims over its Avandia diabetes drug and sales practices for a range of other products.

-Mark Clark, an industry analyst at Deutsche Bank, said he expected earnings in future years to get an uplift of around 5 percent from the change in reporting practice.

-Analysts at Jefferies had said in a note on November 21 their provisional analysis indicated a 9 percent earnings uplift from the move in 2012.
+Analysts at Jefferies said in a note on November 21 the move to core reporting was likely to drive further momentum at GSK, which is already expecting better times as it puts a raft of patent expiries behind it.
+Jefferies said at the time its provisional analysis indicated a 9 percent earnings uplift from the move in 2012.

-GSK has been through a difficult few years, due to a wave of patent expiries and a collapse in sales of Avandia after it was linked to heart attack risks.
-But the group is now expecting better times as the effect of these big hits start to wane.